google/j2objc/docs/External-Build-Projects.md

 linker flags.
 We use Make's [conditional directives](http://www.gnu.org/software/make/manual/make.html#Conditionals) to modify the build when it is invoked by Xcode.

-**IMPORTANT**: add -ObjC to each build target's Other Linker Flags.
-This is necessary because J2ObjC uses categories to add Java Object and String methods to NSObject and NSString.

 Here's an example, where the variables being set (such as BUILD_DIR) can be whatever name you want, while the conditionals use the environment variables Xcode set: